 Swedish Aviation Tax

-What is Swedish Aviation Tax?
+What was Swedish Aviation Tax?

 Did you know?

-Who is liable for Swedish Aviation Tax?
+Who was liable for Swedish Aviation Tax?

-Several other flight and passenger exemptions apply.
+Several other flight and passenger exemptions applied.
 Amongst them the exemption of children under the age of two, flight crew on active duty, flights following a tech stop and flights returning to the departure airport due to bad weather, mechanical failure or any other unforeseen events.

 Obligations under the Swedish Aviation Tax scheme

-• apply for a Swedish organization number
+- apply for a Swedish organization number

-• register for aviation tax
+- register for aviation tax

-• appoint a Swedish representative recognized by the Swedish tax agency Skatteverket (such as FCC Aviation) to be able to submit tax declarations online
+- appoint a Swedish representative recognized by the Swedish tax agency Skatteverket (such as FCC Aviation) to be able to submit tax declarations online

-• submit monthly *** tax declarations and make payment of tax by the 12th day following the month to which the tax return pertains (IMPORTANT NOTE - Tax cannot be declared or paid without prior registration) ****
+- submit monthly *** tax declarations and make payment of tax by the 12th day following the month to which the tax return pertains (IMPORTANT NOTE - Tax cannot be declared or paid without prior registration) ****

-• keep records and accounts for a minimum of 7 years.
+- keep records and accounts for a minimum of 7 years.

 * Appendix 1 Countries: Albania, Andorra, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Cyprus, Denmark, Estonia, Finland, France, Greece, Ireland, Iceland, Italy, Kosovo, Croatia, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Switzerland, Serbia, Slovakia, Slovenia, Spain, UK, Sweden, Czech Republic, Turkey, Germany, Ukraine, Hungary and Vatican City